CH101 - The Fourth Century

 This translation of Eusebius can be found on the New Advent web site.

-This last report, that the authorities decided to satisfy their need for punishment simply with poking out an eye of a martyr, will resurface again later when we hear about Constantine at the Council of Nicea.
+This last report, that the authorities decided to satisfy their need for punishment simply with poking out an eye of a martyr, will resurface again later when we hear about the role of Constantine at the Council of Nicea.

 This persecution was terrible, but when it broke a new era would begin.